dadrian/dadrian.io/content/mantras.md

 * It is always good to remove requirements that are bad
 * Figuring out how to run the thing is building the thing
 * The politics are so high because the stakes are so low
+* Raising the bar is usually a good thing
+* Doing less work is generally better than doing more work
+* It's better to make things better than to not make things better